jmcgettrick/moodle-mod_turnitintool/README.txt

 Release:    v2016102701

 - Fixes:
-    Fixed an issue from the previous release to do with the disclaimer setting.
+    Fixed an issue from the previous release to do with the Moodle disclaimer setting.

 ####################################################################################
 Date:       2016-Oct-12